bitmax-exchange/bitmax-futures-api-doc/misc/doc-balance-update-messages.md

 ## Placing a Taker Order

-You will receive the following messages after each accepted new maker order request:
+You will receive the following messages after each accepted new taker order request:

     // order details
     {